 separation enables you to separate data, processes, and administrative tasks into logical

 groupings called domains.
 You can then control several aspects of this separation, including

 which users can see and access data.

-Domain separation in this
+Domain separation is

-another.
+domain separated.
 To learn more, see Application support for domain

 Parent and child domains define the live feed content that can be viewed and shared with